Doctor Decision Making and Patient Outcomes

 Revision Date

-Doctors often treat similar patients differently, affecting health and spending.
-We review the recent literature on physician decision making through the lens of a model that incorporates doctors diagnostic and procedural skills, beliefs, and incentives as well as differences in patient pools.
-The quality of decision making is affected by training, experience, peer effects, financial incentives, and time constraints.
-Interventions to improve decision making include providing information, guidelines, and technologies like electronic medical records and algorithms.
-Economists have made progress in understanding doctor decision making, but our ability to apply that knowledge to improve health care is still limited.
+Doctors often treat similar patients differently, which affects health outcomes and medical spending.
+We assess the recent literature on doctor decision making through the lens of a model that incorporates diagnostic and procedural skills, beliefs, incentives, and differences in patient pools.
+Decision making is affected by beliefs, training, experience, peer effects, financial incentives, and time constraints.
+Interventions to improve decision making include providing information, guidelines, and technologies like electronic medical records and algorithmic decision tools.
+Economists have made progress in understanding doctor decision making, but applications of that knowledge to improving health care are still limited.